The Multi-Agency Public Protection Arrangements (MAPPA) Annual Report

 The Multi-Agency Public Protection Arrangements (MAPPA), are a set of statutory partnership working arrangements introduced in 2007 under Section 10 of The Management of Offenders etc. (Scotland) Act 2005.

-The Forth Valley MAPPA Annual Report 2017/18 describes how these arrangements are delivered locally.
+View or download The Forth Valley MAPPA Annual Report 2018/19, this describes how these arrangements are delivered locally.

 If someone is charged with an offence, they may be expected to appear at Court.
 Find out more about what disposals may be sentenced at a Court appearance.